Dodge Journey: 2011 update

-Revisions for the 2011 model-year include modifications to the grille, lower front fascia, redesigned interior, suspension, steering, powertrain, and use of Dodge's new logo, launched in 2011, as well as LED Taillights (not available on base trims).
+Revisions for the 2011 model-year include modifications to the grille, lower front fascia, redesigned interior, suspension, steering, powertrain, and use of Dodge's new logo, launched in 2011, as well as LED taillights (not available on base trims).
 Express and Mainstreet trim levels replace SE and SXT respectively, while Crew and Lux trims are also added to the lineup.
 The 2011 Journey received new Uconnect 3 infotainment systems with either 4.3-inch (4.3") or 8.4-inch (8.4") LCD color touchscreen displays, and a full-color LCD Electronic Vehicle Information Center (EVIC) in the instrument cluster.
 The Keyless Enter-'n'-Go System, with keyless access and push-button start, became standard on all Journey models.

 For the 2012 model year, the Journey became Dodge's smallest SUV after FCA stopped manufacturing the Nitro.
-SE and SXT trims return for 2012, replacing Express and Mainstreet trims, respectively.
+SE and SXT trims returned for 2012, replacing Express and Mainstreet trims, respectively.
 An American Value Package (AVP) model is also added for the United States market that is priced below the SE.
-For the 2013 model year, Dodge released a "Blacktop" trim option, with 19-inch gloss black aluminium wheels and center caps, a gloss black grille, gloss black bezel headlamps, gloss black lower front fascia accent and gloss black exterior mirrors.
+For the 2013 model year, Dodge released a "Blacktop" trim option, with 19-inch aluminium wheels and center caps, grille, bezel headlamps, lower front fascia accent, and exterior mirrors, all in a gloss black color.
 In 2014, the Journey Crossroad was introduced with chrome accents along the lower part of the body and in the interior, smoked head and taillights, a black grille, rocker panels, rails for a roof rack, and a skid plate simile at the rear.
-Chrysler added the revised Dodge logo with two slanted rectangles for the 2013 Model Year.
-For the 2016 model-year, the Journey's AVP and Limited trims were discontinued and the Crossroad Plus trim was added and also for the 2017 model-year; the R/T trim is replaced by the GT trim.
+Chrysler added the revised Dodge logo with two slanted rectangles for the 2013 model year.
+For the 2016 model year, the Journey's AVP and Limited trims were discontinued and the Crossroad Plus trim was added.
+For the 2017 model year; the R/T trim was replaced by the GT trim.